In 2019, we set up The Imagination Museum to include two things:

 - a site-adaptive performance model continuing to respond to new spaces, artefacts, historical themes, events and ideas.
-You can find out about specific themed Imagination Museum performances at the top of our What's On page.

 - a forum, online and in person, for dance artists and museums to share news, opportunities, case studies and top tips about ways of working with dance and movement in historical sites.
 You can engage in this collective Imagination Museum space by visiting our Consortium page.